kkomelin/prisma-in-issue-reproduction/README.md

 Playground for reproducing a Prisma/MariaDB issue
 =

-The issue was caused by a MariaDB bug which has been fixed already in newer versions of MariaDB

 Prisma bug report: https://github.com/prisma/prisma/pull/15124
 MariaDB issue: https://jira.mariadb.org/browse/MDEV-27937

+**The MariaDB bug which caused the issue has been fixed in newer versions of MariaDB.**

 ## How to use the project